- Add Some Macabre to Your Fireplace With These Human Skull-Shaped Logs

 Vintage postcard of a fur-bearing trout taxidermy mount

-Anyone who spends enough time on the water here in Wisconsin will have a story or two about something strange they spotted in the water.
+Hoax or not, anyone who spends enough time on the lakes here in Wisconsin is sure to have a story or two about something strange they spotted in the water.
+What do you think?
+Is the legend of the fur-bearing trout grounded in real, albeit unpleasant, scientific fact?